TROPICAL RAINFORESTS

 Today logging continues in Bolivia, though the country has now certified more than two million hectares of its forests, making the it the world leader in tropical forest certification, according to WWF.
 In 2005 the certified forest sector in Bolivia generated $16 million from exports, a substantial amount given Bolivia's relatively paltry volume of reported wood exports (2,000 metric tons in 2002 according to FAO).

 Greater threats to Bolivia's forests come from oil and gas development, commercial agricultural expansion, subsistence agriculture and fuelwood collection, and land-clearing for cattle pasture.
 In 2005, fires set for land-clearing burned out of control during the record Amazon drought.
-All told, some 500,000 hectares of forest and pasture land went up in smoke.
-Agricultural fires are likely to worsen in the future as population pressures mount and the Amazon region experiences drier conditions due to climate change.
+All told, some

-It is unclear how the election of Bolivia's first-ever president of indigenous-descent, Evo Morales, will affect development in rainforest areas.
+It is unclear how the election of Bolivia's first-ever president of Indigenous-descent, Evo Morales, will affect development in rainforest areas.
 As of February 2006, Morales had not blocked energy projects in the country, nor called for expansion of the country's coca crop.

 Bolivia is one of the poorest countries in the Western Hemisphere and is dependent on foreign aid from multilateral lenders and foreign governments.
 Bolivia's high international debt has presented interesting opportunities for conservation.
 In 1987 Conservation International initiated the first "debt-for-nature" swap when it purchased $650,000 worth of Bolivian debt for only $100,000.
 In exchange for being relieved of the obligation to repay a portion of its international debt, the country agreed to set aside funds to promote conservation by encouraging sustainable development, expanding environmental education programs, purchasing land, and improving land management.
 After the apparent success of the program, in December 1996, the U.S. and Bolivian governments agreed to protect 2.2 million acres (880 000 hectares) of rainforest and to promote sustainable development in and around Noel Kempff Mercado National Park, in part of an international effort to mitigate the emissions of greenhouse gases.
 In December 2005, the project was expanded to 3.8 million acres (1.5 million hectares).